TrevorPilley/phone-number-parser/README.md

 At present, the only options available are which countries are parsed.

-By default all countries supported by the library can be parsed and any future supported ones will be automatically included.
+By default all countries supported by the library can be parsed and any future supported countries will be automatically included.

 #### Opt-in